 Korenix provides many standard MIBs for users to configure or monitor the switch's configuration by SNMP.
 But, since some commands can't be found in standard MIB, Korenix provides Private MIB to meet up the need.
 Compile the private MIB file by your SNMP tool.
 You can then use it.
+Private MIB can be found in product CD or downloaded from Korenix Web site.

 Private MIB tree is the same as the web tree.
 This is easier to understand and use.
-If you are not familiar with standard MIB, you can directly use private MIB to manage /monitor the switch, no need to learn or find where the OIDs of the commands are MIB can be found in product CD or downloaded from Korenix Web site with the latest version firmware release.
+If you are not familiar with standard MIB, you can directly use private MIB to manage /monitor the switch, no need to learn or find where the OIDs of the commands are.